 We Want to Recognize You

-Each year, participating school in the program are recognized for their project accomplishments.
+Each year, participating schools in the program are recognized for their project accomplishments.
 Members of Council, Media, Sponsors and Volunteers join the schools in celebration.
 This year’s event will take place on Thursday, June 15, 2017 at the Niagara Parks Commission School of Horticultre, located beside the Butterfly Conservatory on the Niagara Parkway.
 Complimentary finger foods and refreshments will be available starting at 2:30pm with the awards ceremony starting at 3:00pm.
 Each school is encouraged to attend (4 to 6 students, plus 2 to 3 volunteers per school).

 Many thanks to our generous partners for the 2016 program: